-Breast Revision Surgery in Houston, TX
+Breast Implant Revision in Houston, Texas

 During your consultation, Dr. Patronella will examine your breasts to determine whether or not you are a candidate for breast revision.

-Noticeable breast asymmetry
+- Noticeable breast asymmetry

-Congenital deformities of the breasts
+- Congenital deformities of the breasts

-The desire to change implant size
+- The desire to change implant size

 Candidates should be in good overall health, not smoke, and have realistic expectations of their results.

-Bottoming out is a form of implant displacement where the implant falls below the inframammary crease.
-This condition may occur when a heavy implant is surrounded by weak breast tissue.
-During this procedure, the implant is repositioned, and the breast fold is tightened.
+Bottoming out is a form of implant displacement where the breast implant falls below the inframammary crease.
+This condition may occur when a heavy implant is surrounded by weak or thin breast tissue.

 Breast revision for asymmetry involves repositioning the implant and tightening the tissues so that the breasts sit more symmetrically.
-Occasionally, an implant will need to be exchanged for one of a different size.
+Occasionally, an implant will need to be exchanged for one of a different size to facilitate this.

-Preferences change, and some women may decide they want to alter the size or profile of their implants to achieve a different look.
+Preferences change over time, and some women may decide they want to alter the size or profile of their implants to achieve a different look.
 Breast revision allows women to exchange their current implants for alternative sizes, shapes, filling materials, or textures.

 The old implant will be removed, the breast pocket will be expanded or tightened as needed, and the new implant will be added.